TachiKuma/claude_code_autoflow/commands/run.md

 ## Phase 0: Locate Work Item

 1. Read `./todo.md`, find [▶️] marker
+2. Immediately sync the state store with this active step (and active substep if one is marked) before making any decisions
-2. Capture:
+3. Capture:
    - Tier (Trivial/Simple/Complex)
    - Title and estimated tokens
    - Notes, risks, dependencies
-3. Understand user's $ARGUMENTS if provided
+4. Understand user's $ARGUMENTS if provided

 ## Phase 1: Reassess Complexity